colcon build Tricks

 Create the file colcon_ws/Makefile:

-.SILENT: all clean
+.SILENT: build clean test

-.PHONY: all clean
+.PHONY: build clean test

 if [ -z "$(pkg)" ]; then \